23 million people have no choice but to drink dirty water from unsafe sources.

 44 million people don't have access to adequate sanitation in Tanzania.

-Over 4,000 children die every year from diarrhoea due to unsafe water and poor sanitation in Tanzania.
+Over 3,000 children under five die a year due to diarrhoeal diseases caused by poor water and sanitation in Tanzania.

 Tanzania is the largest country in East Africa, home to over 52 million people.
 Due to the hot, dry climate, safe water is scarce and growing enough food is often difficult for the mostly rural population.